LucsSants/weatherapp/README.md

 - Inicie o servidor com `yarn start` or `npm start`

 Access [`localhost:3000`](http://localhost:3000) from your browser.

-`Note: You might have to configure a new API key at `
+Note: You might have to configure a new API key at [OpenWeather](https://openweathermap.org/)